capitec/omni-components/CONTRIBUTING.md

 ├── ...
 ```

-* `src` - Contains all UI components, organized into a flat list of folders for each component, e.g. `button`:
+* `src` - Contains all UI components, organized into a flat list of directories for each component, e.g. `button`:
   * `Button.stories.ts` - The [Story](https://storybook.js.org/docs/web-components/get-started/whats-a-story) file for the component.
   * `Button.ts` - The component. *(NOTE: There might be more than one related component, depending on complexity and composition)*
   * `index.ts` - The directory-level index, containing one or more component exports.
+  * `README.md` - The generated README file for the component (Generated when Pull Request is merged).
 * `stories` - Storybook application related helpers and components.
-* `themes` - Built-in basic themes, viewable within the Storybook application.
+* `themes` - Basic built-in themes, viewable within the Storybook application.

+### Definition of Done

+* **Do** write all Components and Stories using TypeScript.
+* XXXX
 ### Naming Conventions

 1. Folder names MUST be created using all lower case Kebab Case, e.g. `my-component`.